gbumps/LeetCode/README.md

 ### LeetCode

-This is all of my solutions on LeetCode website, update daily.
+This is all of my solutions on LeetCode website in Java, update daily.
 Hope you find somthing helpful!